 Chelsea Flower Show is the second largest of its kind in Britain (Hampton Court being the largest).
 It’s been a London fixture since 1862 apart from two interruptions during the World Wars.
 The show has been held in the grounds of the Chelsea Hospital since 1913, and the Royal Family make an appearance every year.
-The RHS Chelsea Flower Show is on from the 21 to 25 May.
+The RHS Chelsea Flower Show is on every year in May.

 Opera Holland Park

 Opera Holland Park is one of London’s summer musical highlights.
 Like Regent’s Open Air Theatre, it’s an outdoor event but set under a temporary canopy.
 The park’s Holland House was largely destroyed during the Blitz, and its magnificent ruins now provide the backdrop for Opera Holland Park.
 You can bring your own picnic or you can order one from the organisers.
-The season runs from 4 June to 9 August with five new productions, sung in their original language.
+The season normally runs from June to August.

 Trooping the Colour